Meet the PTUC Team!

 Follow Melanie @melanie_bassett

-Dr Chris Spackman is a part-time Tutor in History at the University of Portsmouth working under the Port Towns and Urban Cultures Project.
+Dr Chris Spackman successfully researched his PhD under the Port Towns and Urban Cultures Project preview.
 His thesis examined the relationship between the Boys’ Brigade and urban cultures in late nineteenth and early twentieth century Britain.
 Through a case study approach of the port-side locations of London, Bristol, and Glasgow his thesis assessed both regional and national variances in the application of the object of the organisation.
 In particular, Chris’ research afforded special attention to the leisure pursuits undertaken by the movement.
 Through his case study approach Chris’ thesis offered a challenge to the historiographical consensus that purports that camping, rather than the regular weekly sessions, was the greatest attraction available to members of youth movements.

 As a member of the project Chris produces content for the website.
 Recently he delivered a paper at the Annual Social History Conference titled “‘We Have an Anchor That Keeps the Soul’: The Summer Camps of the Boys’ Brigade in Port Towns, 1886-1933”.
 Follow Chris @ChrisSpackman

-Simon Smith is a Doctoral Candidate working under the Port Towns and Urban Cultures project and is also a Sessional Lecturer in History.
-His PhD research considers the experience of sailors in the Royal Navy during the late-nineteenth and early-twentieth centuries.
-Looking beyond the technological changes, Simon focuses on the image of sailors and the presentation of the Royal Navy: no longer was the British sailor a ‘bawdy drunkard’ but a hero of the Empire policing the oceans and enforcing Pax Britannia.
+Dr Simon Smith has recently been awarded his doctorate, working under the Port Towns and Urban Cultures project.
+His PhD research considered the experience of sailors in the Royal Navy during the late-nineteenth and early-twentieth centuries.
+Looking beyond the technological changes, Simon focused on the image of sailors and the presentation of the Royal Navy: no longer was the British sailor a ‘bawdy drunkard’ but a hero of the Empire policing the oceans and enforcing Pax Britannia.
 With a key focus on the growth of pageantry and the positioning of the navy in British imperial culture, this fits in a neat juxtaposition with the growing trend of port-towns research.
 His research aims to provide socio-cultural investigation of sailors and their relationship with the navy and imperialism.
+Follow Simon @SMGSmith

 Eilís Phillips is a Doctoral Candidate and her research focuses on British nineteenth-century folklore, in particular examining the ways in which industrial sites that disturb rural environments such as mines, railways and shipping routes were portrayed as monstrous in the writing of the period.
 Her main areas of interest include all aspects of the monstrous and the magical during the 1800s, with specific focus on non-anthropocentric and human/environmental hybrid monster narratives, exploring these evolving narratives within the context of socio-cultural upheaval during the Industrial Revolution.
 Prior to undertaking undergraduate study at the University, Eilís worked as a professional musician and journalist.
 Follow Eilís @EilisPhillips